xbmc/kodi-tv/src/content/article/important-kodi-forum-data-breach/index.md

 Please note that we have reset both secrets and user passwords, so current sessions are invalid and old passwords will no longer work: once the system is available, you will need to use the "forgotten password" link to gain access.

 Further systems will be brought back on line in due course.
 Thank you for bearing with us in the meantime.

+\----

+**Update, 17th April 2023**

+System recovery and rebuild continues apace: the Kodi [wiki](https://wiki.kodi.tv/) and [paste](https://paste.kodi.tv/) sites are now back online, with work continuing on bringing the forum back up as soon as we can.